+26.7 Off-Campus Meetings and Conferences

-26.7 Travel Advance
+(a) Travel Advance

 Regular employees who are required to proceed on travel status, shall be provided with an adequate travel advance upon request.
 The amount of the advance will be determined by such factors as time away from headquarters and the frequency of reimbursement.